Canada and the Commonwealth

 The modern Commonwealth is an association of 53 countries, most with historic links to the United Kingdom, and home to two billion citizens, almost 30 per cent of the world's population.
 It is the world’s oldest political association of sovereign states.
 Members cooperate within a framework of common values and goals, outlined in the Commonwealth Charter.
 Sixteen of the 53 member countries are called the Commonwealth Realms, as their Head of State is Her Majesty Queen Elizabeth II.
 Ambassadors from Commonwealth member states accredited to other Commonwealth countries hold the title of High Commissioner, and work in the High Commission.

 The Commonwealth has a small permanent Secretariat in London, led by a Secretary-General, currently former Indian diplomat Kamalesh Sharma.
+Dual U.K.-Dominica citizen Baroness Patricia Scotland was selected as the next Secretary-General at the 2015 Commonwealth Heads of Government Meeting (CHOGM) held in Malta.
+She will take office in April 2016.
 Canadian diplomat Arnold Smith served as the first Commonwealth Secretary-General from 1965 – 1975.
 The Secretariat supports intergovernmental meetings, and operates a number of small programs related to building support for democratic processes and human rights, as well as inclusive growth and sustainable development, as defined in its Strategic Plan 2013/14 - 2017.
 It also coordinates several election monitoring missions each year.
 The Secretary-General uses his "Good Offices" to support democratic processes and to help resolve conflict.
 The Commonwealth sees itself as an advocate for small and vulnerable states, helping to strengthen their resilience and inclusion in the global economy.
 The Commonwealth includes three intergovernmental organizations – the Commonwealth Secretariat, the Commonwealth Foundation and the Commonwealth of Learning, (located in Burnaby, B.C.) and over 80 accredited civil society organizations.

 Canada's Financial Contribution to the Commonwealth